 How to offer employee health benefits on a budget

-According to the Society for Human Resource Management, 90% of employers view healthcare as the most important employee benefit.
-While the importance of health benefits to employees can’t be overstated, it can be challenging for many small businesses to implement an affordable plan.
+According to the Society for Human Resource Management6, 90% of employers view healthcare as the most important employee benefit.
+While the importance of health benefits to employees can't be overstated, it can be challenging for many small businesses to implement an affordable plan.

 The costs of traditional group health insurance plans are often too expensive for small businesses, and rising healthcare costs have made group health policies more difficult for companies to manage.

 Health reimbursement arrangements (HRAs) are a great health benefits option for small and large businesses alike.
 With an HRA, you provide your employees with a monthly allowance for healthcare expenses.
-Your employees submit their qualified expenses for reimbursement and then get reimbursed tax-free.
+Your employees submit their qualified medical expenses for reimbursement and then get reimbursed tax-free.

 You can choose the allowance amount available to your employees each month.
 Best of all, with an HRA, any unused allowances at the end of the benefit year stay with you.
 That way, you're only spending money on health expenses your employees actually use.